Article Archives

 A Brief History

-The Natural Resources Defense Council, Inc. (NRDC) and Public Citizen, Inc. challenged the Effluent Guidelines Plan in a suit filed in the U.S. District Court for the District of Columbia (NRDC et al v.
+The EPA published an Effluent Guidelines Plan in the January 2, 1990, issue of the Federal Register (55 FR 80), in which schedules were established for developing new and revised effluent guidelines for several industry categories commonly referred to as Categorical Pretreatment Standards of the CWA.
+One of the industries for which the agency established a new schedule and category was the Machinery Manufacturing and Rebuilding Category.
+(The name was changed to Metal Products and Machinery in 1992.)The Natural Resources Defense Council, Inc. (NRDC) and Public Citizen, Inc. challenged the Effluent Guidelines Plan in a suit filed in the U.S. District Court for the District of Columbia (NRDC et al v.
 Reilly, Civ.
 No. 89-2980).
-The plaintiffs charged that the EPA’s plan did not meet the requirements of section 304(m) of the CWA.
+The plaintiffs charged that the EPAs plan did not meet the requirements of section 304(m) of the CWA.
 A Consent Decree in this litigation was entered by the court on January 31, 1992.
 The terms of the Consent Decree were reflected in the Effluent Guidelines Plan published on September 8, 1992 (57 FR 41000).
 This plan required that the EPA propose effluent guidelines for the MP&M category by November 1994 and take final action on these effluent guidelines by May 1996.

 An Effluent Guidelines Plan was published on August 26, 1994 (59 FR 44235).
 The EPA filed a motion with the court on September 28, 1994, requesting an extension until March 31, 1995, for the EPA administrator to sign the proposed regulation and a subsequent four-month extension for signature of the final regulation in September 1996.
 On May 30, 1995, the EPA published a proposal on effluent limitations guidelines, pretreatment standards, and new source performance standards for MP&M, referred to as Phase I or the 1995 proposal.

-The EPA’s original intention was to handle the proposed regulation in two phases, based on industrial sector.
-The agency planned to propose a rule for Phase II sectors three years after Phase I. Public comment during Phase I, however, played a role in the EPA’s decision to combine both phases of regulation into one proposal (the 2001 proposal), which will completely replace the 1995 proposal.
+The EPAs original intention was to handle the proposed regulation in two phases, based on industrial sector.
+The agency planned to propose a rule for Phase II sectors three years after Phase I. Public comment during Phase I, however, played a role in the EPAs decision to combine both phases of regulation into one proposal (the 2001 proposal), which will completely replace the 1995 proposal.

 Under the proposed MP&M Phase I regulation, an estimated 1,895 direct and 8,706 indirect discharging facilities were to be required to obtain permits.
 Typical MP&M unit operations were to include any one or more of 48 categories and numerous suboperations within those.
 In addition to wastewater that was generated from these operations, associated rinses and water-discharging air pollution control devices were also to be included.
 Wastewater from noncontact, nondestructive testing was also included.